Cray-HPE/docs-csm/install/deploy_management_nodes.md

     **`NOTE`**: If the nodes have PXE boot issues (e.g. getting PXE errors, not pulling the ipxe.efi binary) see [PXE boot troubleshooting](pxe_boot_troubleshooting.md)

     **`NOTE`**: If one of the master nodes seems hung waiting for the storage nodes to create a secret, check the storage node consoles for error messages.
 If any are found, consult [CEPH CSI Troubleshooting](ceph_csi_troubleshooting.md)

-    **`NOTE`**: If other issues arise, such as cloud-init (e.g. NCNs come up to Linux with no hostname) see the CSM workarounds for fixes around mutual symptoms.
-If there is a workaround here, the output will look similar to the following.

-    > ```bash
-    > pit# ls /opt/cray/csm/workarounds/after-ncn-boot
-    > CASMINST-1093
-    > ```

 1. Refer to [timing of deployments](#timing-of-deployments).
 It should not take more than 60 minutes for the `kubectl get nodes` command to return output indicating that all the master nodes and worker nodes aside from the PIT node booted from the LiveCD are `Ready`: